Code-Institute-Submissions/portfolio-22/README.md

 ### Content

-- BootStrap
+- BootStrap was used to build the multiple sections of this project with some custom styling and HTML to tailor the structure and      styling of the content.
+Responsiveness of the project was achieved with BootStrap v4.5 classes and grid layout structures. https://getbootstrap.com/docs/4.5/getting-started/introduction/

-  BootStrap was used to build the multiple sections of this project with some custom styling and HTML to tailor the structure and      styling of the content
+- FontAwesome was used for all of the icons on the project and are outlined within the HTML pages source code to attribute credit to FontAwesome. https://fontawesome.com/

-- FontAwesome
+- Google Fonts was used for the fonts across the entire project (Dosis Font).
+Google fonts is also credited in the source code of all of the HTML pages. https://fonts.google.com/

-- Google Fonts
+- AOS was used for all of the elemental animations on the project.
+AOS is an open source JS and CSS library for styling the movements of HTML elements on a webpage. https://michalsnik.github.io/aos/

-- AOS
+- Pixabay was used for the background image of the entire wesite: https://pixabay.com/

 ### Media
 - The photos used in this site were obtained from ...